General Policy Statement

-The MCAS may give approval for a student to repeat a portion of the curriculum.
+The MCASP may give approval for a student to repeat a portion of the curriculum.
 The required number of courses, clerkships, and electives to be completed at the end of each enrollment period will vary in these cases, according to what portion of the curriculum must be repeated.
-In addition, a student may opt to take time away, known as fellow status, for a project that is relative to their medical education.
+In addition, a student may opt to take time away for a project that is relative to their medical education.
 To accommodate these circumstances, the maximum time-frame for enrollment for an M.D. degree is six years.
-The maximum period of six years includes the time spent on an approved leave of absence or fellow status.
+The maximum period of six years includes the time spent on an approved leave of absence or during an approved Research Scholar Program.
 The maximum time-frame for enrollment for an MD/PhD degree is nine years.
-Funding beyond the maximum time-frame may be provided only if approved by the MCAS committee and must be based on a student appeal due to significant mitigating circumstances.
+Funding beyond the maximum time-frame may be provided only if approved by the MCASP committee and must be based on a student appeal due to significant mitigating circumstances.

 Course Completion Requirements, Remedial Study and Course Repetition

-If a student is placed on academic warning by the MCAS, students may receive federal Title IV financial aid, but will be asked to submit the remediation plan set forth by MCAS to the director of Financial Aid.
+If a student is placed on academic warning by the MCASP, students may receive federal Title IV financial aid, but will be asked to submit the remediation plan set forth by MCASP to the director of financial aid.
 The student will be responsible for demonstrating to the director that they have met the terms set forth in their academic plan, and within the plan's specified time-frame, to maintain satisfactory academic progress.
 As long as they can demonstrate to the director at the end of the financial aid year (June 30) that they have met the terms set forth in their academic plan, and within the specified time-frame, they are considered to be making satisfactory academic progress.